tokio-rs/website/content/docs/getting-started/futures.md

 Now, the `response_future` isn't the actual response.
 It is a future that will complete once the response is received.
 However, since the caller has a concrete **thing** (the future), they can start to use it.
-For example, they may chain computations to perform once the response is received or they might pass the future to a function.
+For example, they may chain computations using combinators to perform once the response is received or they might pass the future to a function.

 ```rust,ignore
 let response_is_ok = response_future